licarpen/aws-developer/README.md

     * StorageResolution API parameter
     * increased $
   * send metric to CloudWatch with PutMetricData
-  * use expontential bakoff in case of throttle errors
+  * use expontential backoff in case of throttle errors
 * Logs
   * apps can send logs to CloudWatch using SDK
   * CloudWatch can collect log from